yesgee/socialights/_posts/2015-01-27-second-meeting.md

 * **Music Game**
 * **Public Spaces:**
   * Bus Stops
-  * Coffee Break rooms
+  * Coffee Break rooms - **Good idea**
 * **Quiz / Riddle**
 * **Tic Tac Toe** in the coffee room --- **AWESOME!**

 We're going with: **Games in the Coffee Room**

+Jan's brothers are in the field of Game Design, maybe they have more cool ideas.

 # Project Plan

-We will probably hear something about this tomorrow.
+We will hopefully hear something about this tomorrow.

 # Timeline